RVCBench: Benchmarking the Robustness of Voice Cloning Across Modern Audio Generation Models: Conclusion

 \section{Conclusion}

-In this work, we propose \modelname, a benchmark designed to evaluate the robustness of \vc{} against realistic shifts.
-By extensively analyzing 10 \vc~tasks with 14,370 utterances across 11 representative models, we uncover critical limitations, including (1) content degradation caused by input shifts, (2) generation bottlenecks across diverse tasks, (3) failures in maintaining spectral consistency and evading deepfake detection, and (4) vulnerability to perturbations.
-These findings demonstrate that a deepened focus on robustness is essential to bridge the gap toward the practical and benign applications of \vc~technology.
+In this work, we propose \modelname, a benchmark designed to evaluate the robustness of \vc{} against realistic deployment shifts.
+By analyzing 10 \vc~tasks with 14,370 utterances across 18 representative models, we uncover critical limitations, including content degradation under input shifts, generation bottlenecks in diverse synthesis settings, weak resilience to post-processing, and vulnerability to passive and proactive perturbations.
+These findings suggest that future \vc{} systems should treat robustness as a first-class design objective, with training and evaluation covering noisy and multi-speaker references, OOD text formats, cross-lingual and long-form synthesis, expressive prosody transfer, compression artifacts, and perturbation-aware speaker representations.
+We hope \modelname{} provides a reproducible testbed for developing more reliable and benign \vc{} technology.